One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 This new, secure way of living has produced fidelity in my relationship in ways I NEVER experienced before!

-We can’t white-knuckle what we want into our marriage, we have to attract it.
+You can’t white-knuckle what you want into your marriage, you have to attract it.

 We’re only making the grass greener on the other side of the fence when we’re puking insecurity all over our side.

-To this day, I’m shocked when I see how being secure with my partner’s engagement around others has disempowered their charm on her.
+To this day, I’m shocked when I see how being secure with my partner’s engagement around others has disempowered their charm over her.

-The old me never would have believed it, but letting go is how you get to have some things.
+The old me never would have believed it, but letting go is how you get some things.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.